 Object segmentation and matching are fundamental problems in image processing and computer vision as they form the basis for many high-level approaches to understanding an image.
 They are intimately related: segmentation of the foreground is a prerequisite for matching in a sequential processing pipeline.
-Whereas, when performed simultaneously, matching with a template as prior knowledge can help guiding segmentation to become more robust to corruption of local image features through noise, occlusion and other distortions.
+Whereas, when performed simultaneously, matching with a template of the sought-after object (e.g. starfish, car, etc.) as prior knowledge can help guiding segmentation to become more robust to corruption of local image features through noise, occlusion and other distortions.
 Naturally the combined problem is more complicated.

 Today convex variational methods can solve image labelling and segmentation problems based on local cues exactly or in good approximation.
-But combining an object segmentation functional with a shape prior entails a delicate trade-off between descriptive power and computational complexity.
+But combining an object segmentation functional with a shape prior entails a delicate tradeoff between descriptive power and computational complexity.
 Sophisticated shape priors are often described by highly non-convex functionals whereas convex shape prior functionals tend to be rather simplistic.
 Incompatibility between different shape representations within one approach or the requirement of geometric invariance are common causes of difficulty.